Do I have to live in Vermont to join your firm?

 What do you worry about most in finance?

-I worry that people are going to outlive their savings.
+We worry that people are going to outlive their savings.
 This problem is about to explode, and it has a painful ending.
 While the financial industry gets rich from fees, normal people will suffer.
-I believe I can alleviate this for people given enough savings and time.
+We believe we can alleviate this for people given enough savings and time.

 "Gradually, and then suddenly."
 Ernest Hemingway, on how he went broke.